CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/03_MappingData02.md

 Toggle the two layers back and forth and note the areas of the US with the greatest change in population density.

 Create a new print composer with a legend, scale bar, and titles of the U.S. population density by county in 1870 calculated using the UTM Zone 10 projection.
 Export this as a PDF.
 Then repeat for the population density calculated using the Albers projection.

+* Create a compelling map composition that highlights the differences in populations density calculated using these two projection systems.
+Be ready to present this in class.

 Because we have gone over the basics of using the print composer in Mapping Data 01 we will not go through these steps explicitly.
 (If you need a refresher on the major functions of the print composer refer to the detailed instructions in [Mapping Data 01](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/2_MappingData01.md)).